This is a screenshot from the ‘it’ game of 2017, PlayerUnknown’s Battlegrounds… or PUBG for short.

 Finding items and then picking up the ones you want can be a chore.
 Often, gear is layered into piles, making it difficult to highlight the item you want to acquire.
 Many times, the player will be unintentionally picking up items and replacing guns with unwanted ones, forcing them to work through an already clumsy inventory management.
 The game has a fairly wide variety of gear (guns, grenades, health fixes, attachment for weapons, helmets, armor, and other purely aesthetic clothing).
 Working through the inventory screen can be tedious and time consuming.
 This becomes especially problematic when trying to ‘loot’ a fallen player’s gear.
 As one gets more familiar with the complex controls, the time needed to accomplish looting will drop, but most all players will fall victim to getting shot at some point while managing their inventory screen.
 The Grand Theft Auto series has the best inventory management mechanic (a radial dial that just requires a thumbstick directional push to select gear) and Battlegrounds would improve a lot in this area if they would borrow from this idea.

 Another (small) complaint is leveled at whoever decided ‘reload’ would be accomplished by holding down the ‘x’ button (as opposed to just tapping the ‘x’ button like in EVERY other shooter on the planet).
 There are a lot of control mechanics the game needed to employ as it jumped from the easy to program PC to the hard to map out and stuck with what they give you Xbox controller.
 Numerous buttons have multiple functions based on whether you tap or hold them down.
-Even aiming comes in three different modes: firing from the hip, holding down the left trigger for a slightly zoomed in accuracy, and the left trigger ‘tap’ which will drop you into a ‘first person’ view down your weapons sites.
+Even aiming comes in three different modes: firing from the hip, holding down the left trigger for a slightly zoomed in accuracy, and the left trigger ‘tap’ which will drop you into a ‘first person’ view down your weapon’s sights.
 It is a higher than average learning curve, but nothing most should have trouble with after playing through a few rounds.

 Is it worth your money?

 Despite the obvious ‘still in development’ state of the current build, the game is fun.
 The tempo might take some getting used to from veterans who have been playing various other shooters for years, but they should be able to find new ideas with PUBG.
-It is the closest to ‘hunting humans’ a video game has come which presents the need for a new approach to traditional shooter game-play.
+It is the closest to ‘hunting humans’ a video game has come and that creates the need for a new approach to traditional shooter game-play.
 The $30 price point seems reasonable and I have faith most of the issues players are currently facing will be fixed in the not so distant future.
 A new desert themed map has been announced for the PC version which will keep the play-field fresh and interesting if they bring those kinds of new content to the Xbox as well.
 The games popularity will ensure a large player base for the foreseeable future as the game has seemingly tapped into a vein that publishers didn’t even known existed until recently.
 The sheer number of clones coming down the pipe shows developers are paying attention to this break-out genre and you will most definitely see the ‘battle royale’ mode of game-play develop into its own sub-genre of shooter based gun games.

 For now… drop in, load up… and survive.
 With a little luck and a dose of skill, you can walk away with your own chicken dinner just like me….